ibm-cloud-docs/containers/cs_istio_health.md

 ### Updating Sysdig for Istio add-on version 1.5
 {: #sysdig-15}

-If you use Sysdig to monitor your Istio-managed apps and updated your add-on to version.
-1.5, you must update the `sysdig-agent` configmap so that sidecar metrics are tracked.
+If you use Sysdig to monitor your Istio-managed apps and updated your add-on from a previous version to version 1.5, you must update the `sysdig-agent` configmap so that sidecar metrics are tracked.
 {: shortdesc}

+These steps are required only for version 1.5.
+If you install or update your Istio add-on to version 1.6, Sysdig support is enabled for your Istio add-on by default.
+{: tip}

 1. Edit the `sysdig-agent` configmap resource.
   ```